 Out of the total 60 hours of recorded data, 7 hours accounted for 18 driving sessions that were not used in the training process.
 IMU measurements from each of the 18 drives were processed as described in Section \ref{sec:processing} and a constant yaw rotation was applied to the full duration of each drive.
 The prescribed yaw angles were chosen randomly from a uniform distribution in the range of $[-\frac{\pi}{2}, \frac{\pi}{2}]$ radians.
-Performance metrics are summarized in Tabel \ref{table:1} for the raw MountNet output, the smoothed MountNet output using Algorithm \ref{alg:realtime}, and the smoothed output with the first minute of diving removed.
+Performance metrics are summarized in Tabel \ref{table:1} for the raw MountNet output, the smoothed MountNet output using Algorithm \ref{alg:realtime}, and the smoothed output with the first minute of {driving} removed.
 The results show that the raw MountNet output is highly noisy as evidenced by the large difference between MAE and RMSE.
 It is also clear that smoothing improves substantially the accuracy of estimation.

-The output time response of MountNet with Algorithm \ref{alg:realtime} was evaluated on the validation set.
+The response convergence time of MountNet with Algorithm \ref{alg:realtime} was evaluated on the validation set.
 Figure \ref{fig:mean_error_over_time} shows the mean absolute error, $\left| {{\psi _i} - {{\tilde \psi }_i}} \right|$, of the combined algorithm with one standard deviation band versus time.
 The figure shows the performance of the combined algorithm during the first six minutes of the 18 validation drives.
-In the first 30 seconds the output is relatively noisy however the standard deviation reduces rapidly after 15 seconds.
-The algorithm output error converges to approximately 4 degrees after 27 seconds and 3.5 degrees after 90 seconds of driving.
-Note that the ground truth data is estimated to have a nominal sensor installation angle error of up to 3 degrees.
-The run time of the combined algorithm was evaluated on an ASUS PC with Windows 10 and Intel Core i7 processor achieving a 0.5 millisecond per call (a single 5 second input batch).
+In the first 30 seconds, the output is relatively noisy however the standard deviation reduces rapidly after 15 seconds.
+The algorithm output error converges to approximately 4 degrees after 27 seconds and 3.5 degrees after 90 seconds of driving. {The run time of the combined algorithm was evaluated on an ASUS PC with Windows 10 and Intel Core i7 processor achieving a 0.5 millisecond per call (a single 5-second input batch).}